 BlockFi only offers flexible holding terms which means you can withdraw your money whenever you need to (after a 24-hour security check and hold).

 Although interest is only accredited at the beginning of every month, you will still receive a prorated (partial) interest payment based on the number of days your deposit was held in your account.
-See a complete example on their website here.

 BlockFi loans are USD or stablecoin loans obtainable by using your crypto assets as collateral.
 This means you temporarily hand over your crypto to BlockFi and receive USD or stablecoins in return.